There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 3. Conversion Rate Per Channel

-Each channel in the marketing funnel plays a different role and needs to be analysed differently.
+Each marketing channel plays a different role and needs to be analysed differently.
 Broadly these channels include, but are not restricted to:

 - Paid ads (Social media, podcasts)